 Pendlay Rows vs Barbell Rows: How to Perform

 How To Do The Pendlay Row

 - Ensure your feet are hip-width apart as you are standing in front of the bar.

-- Proper posture requires you to drive your traps down, retract your shoulder blades, and exaggerate a forward chest position.
+- Proper posture requires driving your traps down, retracting your shoulder blades, and exaggerating a forward chest position.

 - Sit back with the hips until the entire torso is completely parallel to the floor.